aws/aws-cdk/packages/aws-cdk-lib/aws-ec2/README.md

 called `cdk.context.json`.
 You must commit this file to source control so that the lookup values are available in non-privileged environments such as CI build steps, and to ensure your template builds are repeatable.
-If you want the key of the context variable to be tied to the scope passed to `fromLookup` instead of being global (usinwhich would use the same value any time you call `fromLookup` across your entire app), you can set the `linkContextToScope` argument to `true`
+If you do not want the value of the context variable to be global (ie, having the same value returned any time you call `fromLookup` across your entire app), you can set the `additionalCacheKey` argument (eg, to `this.node.path` to tie it to the scope of the current construct)

 Here's how `Vpc.fromLookup()` can be used: